satyasekharcvb/coral-cloud-workshop/README.md

     ```

-2. If your org isn't already open, open it now:
+2. If your org isn't already open, open it in the browser now:

     ```bash
     sf org open
     ```
+3. Click App Launcher in your org and open **Sample Data Import**.
+Click **Import Sample Data** button.